julielhll/ixda/README.md

 ## How to build the poll

 You will need 5 transparent tubes that are placed on a base made out of cardboard (see picture below).
+Underneath each tube, a force-sensitive resistor is placed.
+You can use marbles to display (and vote) in the different tubes.
+Stones don't work, I recommend something heavier.

+To remove the marbles, you have to lift the tubes.
+They will then pour in the base that you can open to replace the marbles into their original place.

 # How to connect p5.js and arduino ?